Events Calendar

 Brook Trout Spawning in Algonquin Park

 Algonquin Park is home to the world's highest concentration of Brook Trout (Salvelinus fontinalis) lakes in the world.
-Watch as several fish spawn in Stringer Lake (a fish sanctuary) in the southern portion of the Park.
-Find out more about Brook Trout...
+Watch as several fish spawn in Algonquin Park during the late fall.

 Reserve your developed or backcountry campsite for your next visit.